-- 1.2.3.
-Vehicles not subject to the breakout time (non-X vehicle) require a technical inspection before making their first run (familiarization or timed) at each event. - 1.2.4.
+- 1.2.1.
+All vehicles are required to pass a technical inspection before making their first run (familiarization or timed) at each event.
+All vehicles are subject to a technical inspection at any time during the event. - 1.2.2.
 Entrants are to present vehicles and equipment in ready-to-race condition.
-Alternate wheels/tires to be used at the event must be checked by Tech Inspectors. - 1.2.5.
+Alternate wheels/tires to be used at the event must be checked by Tech Inspectors. - 1.2.3.
 Vehicles that have an incident on the hill might be required to undergo another technical inspection.